-In our excitement, we've scoured the web to find and assess all the latest news and rumors about The Elder Scrolls 6 and collected it all here in this handy guide so that you can stay up to date.
+There’s still a whole lot we have to learn about The Elder Scrolls 6 but we've scoured the web to find the latest news and rumors about the game and collected everything here in this handy guide so that you can stay up to date.
 We'll be updating regularly as news comes in so make sure you keep checking back.

-Elder Scrolls 6 release date
+The Elder Scrolls 6 release date

-Elder Scrolls 6 trailer
+The Elder Scrolls 6 trailer

 The only footage we have of Elder Scrolls 6 is a very short clip of the game's logo.
 Other than that, you might be waiting a while to see more.

 Here's the announcement trailer: